-[1] Staff are required to use the most cost-effective form of transport.
+- [1] Staff are required to use cost-effective transport, staying within budget.
 This includes, for public transport, purchasing the cheapest available tickets (e.g. the appropriate rail saver or supersaver or the cheapest available flight).
-Wherever possible business should be arranged so that rail travel can take place in off peak periods.
 For car travel, using rail or a hire car for long distance travel where the cost of these is cheaper than the mileage which would be claimed.
-Use of public transport is to be preferred and taxis by exception e.g. late night staff travel; where public transport is not available.

-[2] The College will pay a mileage allowance where employees use their car or motorcycle for business travel.
+Use of public transport is to be preferred and taxis by exception e.g. late night staff travel; where public transport is not available. - [2] Long Haul Flights: For flights over 8 hours Premium economy may be booked; the President is able to use Business class where there is a business need, staying within budget. - [3] The College will pay a mileage allowance where employees use their car or motorcycle for business travel.
 Business travel means journeys which employees make to or from a place they have to attend in the performance of their duties but not include any travel from home to a